 (By the way, this is a valuable life lesson: learn to rely on your own observations, judgment, common sense rather on the information given to you by "experts."
 You will live a happier, fuller, and more confident life.)

 The more you practice judging food's edibility, the more you'll get a feel for it.
-Living in a two-person household, I've had to become extremely discerning about what's usable and what isn't or I'd be throwing out way too much food.
+With practice, discerning about what's usable and what isn't can become second nature.

-Once you get good at this, you'd be amazed at what you can salvage from the back of your fridge--food you used to throw out!
+Once you get good at this, you'll be amazed at what you can salvage from the back of your fridge--food you may otherwise have thrown out.

 The Nose Knows